-B. Minimum Land Area Requirements for Accommodation and Residential Uses in the Nonresidential Zoning Districts area" necessary to meet this standard shall be measured using the net land area definition set forth in §13.4.2, Density/Dimensional Standards When applying the minimum land area standard to a parcel's net land area, all resulting fractions shall be rounded down to the next lower whole number.
+B. Minimum Land Area Requirements for Accommodation and Residential Uses in the Nonresidential Zoning Districts

+Table 13-5 below includes a standard for "minimum land area per accommodations (guest) or residential unit," which applies only in the A, and A-1 zoning districts.
+The "minimum land area" necessary to meet this standard shall be measured using the net land area definition set forth in §13.4.2, Density/Dimensional Standards When applying the minimum land area standard to a parcel's net land area, all resulting fractions shall be rounded down to the next lower whole number.